 - filled with mocha pudding (pictured previously),

-- stuffed with chicken salad and cucumber slices, or
+- stuffed with chicken salad (pictured below), or

 - holding a big scoop of vanilla ice cream with chocolate syrup drizzled over top.